JavaScript concepts to know before learning React

 }, 5000);

-Here is an example of the syntax for promises in JavaScript:
+This is an illustration of how promises are written in JavaScript:

 const myPromise = new Promise((resolve, reject) => {